florisvanvugt/inmotionpy/readme.md

 The interface is fairly straightforward.
 Let's say you want, within Python, to read or write to a variable `plg_stiffness` defined in the structure `Ob` in `robdecls.h`.
 From within Python, you can access this variable with `rshm('plg_stiffness')` or write a value to it using `wshm('plg_stiffness,4000)`.
 That's all there is to it!

 If you want to access variables that are embedded in objects, say variable `x` that is a variable declared in `pos` (of type `xy`) in `Ob`, then you can access this variable using `rshm('pos_x')`.
 In other words, what would be dots in C are turned into underscores when calling the variables within the Python interface (this is, again, done for backwards compatibility with the previous Tcl implementation).

+If you want to access arrays, you need to specify which element of an array you want.
+For example, if you want to read the 4-th element from an array `ft_bias`, then you call `rshm('ft_bias',3)`.
+Similarly for writing, but careful, the index you are assigning to comes as the last argument, i.e. if you want to set the aforementioned element to `8.9` then you call `wshm('ft_bias',8.9,3)`.